Progesterone: Biological activity

 Progesterone is the most important progestogen in the body.
 As a potent agonist of the nuclear progesterone receptor (nPR) (with an affinity of K_{D} = 1 nM), the resulting effects on ribosomal transcription play a major role in regulation of female reproduction.
-In addition, progesterone is an agonist of the more recently discovered membrane progesterone receptors (mPRs), of which the expression has regulation effects in reproduction function (oocyte maturation, labor, and sperm motility) and cancer, although additional research is required to further define the roles.
-It also functions as a ligand of the PGRMC1 (progesterone receptor membrane component 1) which impacts tumor progression, metabolic regulation, and viability control of nerve cells.
+In addition, progesterone is an agonist of the more recently discovered membrane progesterone receptors (mPRs), of which the expression has regulation effects in reproduction function (oocyte maturation, labor, and sperm motility) and cancer, although the roles are not yet well defined.
+Progesterone is also a ligand of the PGRMC1 (progesterone receptor membrane component 1) which impacts tumor progression, metabolic regulation, and viability control of nerve cells.
 Moreover, progesterone is also known to be an antagonist of the sigma σ_{1} receptor, a negative allosteric modulator of nicotinic acetylcholine receptors, and a potent antagonist of the mineralocorticoid receptor (MR).
 Progesterone prevents MR activation by binding to this receptor with an affinity exceeding even those of aldosterone, and glucocorticoids such as cortisol and corticosterone, and it produces antimineralocorticoid effects, such as natriuresis, at physiological concentrations.
 Progesterone also binds to, and behaves as a partial agonist of, the glucocorticoid receptor (GR), albeit with very low potency (EC_{50} >100-fold less relative to cortisol).

 Through its neurosteroid active metabolites, such as 5α-dihydroprogesterone and allopregnanolone, progesterone acts indirectly as a positive allosteric modulator of the GABA_{A} receptor.

 Progesterone and some of its metabolites, such as 5β-dihydroprogesterone, are agonists of the pregnane X receptor (PXR), albeit weakly so (EC_{50} >10 μM).
 In accordance, progesterone induces several hepatic cytochrome P450 enzymes, such as CYP3A4, especially during pregnancy when concentrations are much higher than usual.
 Perimenopausal women have been found to have greater CYP3A4 activity relative to men and postmenopausal women, and it has been inferred that this may be due to the higher progesterone levels present in perimenopausal women.

 Progesterone modulates the activity of CatSper (cation channels of sperm) voltage-gated Ca^{2+} channels.
 Since eggs release progesterone, sperm may use progesterone as a homing signal to swim toward eggs (chemotaxis).
 As a result, it has been suggested that substances that block the progesterone binding site on CatSper channels could potentially be used in male contraception.